Trusted WordPress tutorials, when you need them most.

 Once you are done, don’t forget to click the ‘Activate Autoresponder’ button to enable automated push notifications.
 For more detailed instructions, you can see our tutorial on how to set up automated drip notifications in WordPress.

 We hope this article helped you learn how to add web push notifications to your WordPress site.
-You may also want to see our beginner’s guide on how to build an email list and our expert picks for the best email marketing services for small businesses.
+You may also want to see our beginner’s guide on how to build an email list and our comparison of push notifications vs email to see which is better.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.